Centre-for-Automotive-Safety-Research/centre-for-automotive-safety-research.github.io/_posts/2025-06-10-blog2-understanding-carsh-data.md

-# Blog 002: Understanding typical crash data.
+# Blog #002: Understanding typical crash data

 Before we dive into downloading and analysing crash data, it’s important to understand how this kind of data is usually organised.